CypherO2/Elysium_DiscordBot/README.md

 - In the root directory create a `.env` file. inside the `.env` file you will have a constant called `ELYSIUM_TOKEN`.
-  > [!CAUTION]
-  > Never share your discord bot token, it can be used to control your bot!!!

   Grab your Bot Token from the [Discord Developer Portal](https://discord.com/developers) and put it into your `.env` file like so:
   ```.env